Employment

 Primary Responsibilities:

-Teach fifth grade mathematics and science with a focus on building a growth mindset as well as problem-solving and critical-thinking skills
+1. Teach fifth grade math and science with a focus on building critical-thinking and problem-solving skills.

-Differentiate instruction to adapt the curriculum to the needs of students with varying abilities and cultural backgrounds as well as provide frequent supports and extensions as needed
+3. Differentiate instruction to adapt the curriculum to the needs of students with varying abilities and backgrounds as well as provide frequent support and extensions as needed.

-Through clear and consistent communication, build partnerships with parents that center around mutual trust in order to best support students’ growth and well-being.
+1. Through clear and consistent communication, build partnerships with parents that center around mutual trust in order to best support student growth and well-being.

-Establish collaborative, collegial and supportive working relationships with other faculty and staff
+2. Establish collaborative, collegial and supportive working relationships with other faculty and staff.

 Additional Responsibilities: